 - and the prayer of faith will save the man being sick and the Lord will raise him up, and if he has committed sins, it will be forgiven him.

 - Therefore, confess the sins to one another and pray for one another, so that you might be healed.
 A righteous man’s prayer is very powerful, accomplishing much.

 - Elijah was a man of the same nature as us, and he prayed a prayer for it not to rain, and it didn’t rain on the land for three years and six months.

 - And again he prayed, and the sky gave rain and the land grew its fruit.

 - My brothers, if anyone among you wanders from the truth and someone returns him,

-- let him know that the man who returned a sinner from his wandering path will save his soul and will cover a multitude of sins.
+- let him know that the man who returned a sinner from his wandering path will save his soul from death and will cover a multitude of sins.